millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 -   Connected as your user in SQL Developer, copy and paste <a href="./scripts/300/create_credential.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.

     Specify the credentials for your Oracle Cloud Infrastructure Object Storage service: The **username** and the object store **Swift password** you generated in the previous step.
+In this example, the crediential object named **OBJ\_STORE\_CRED** is created.
+You reference this credential name in the following steps.
     ![](./images/300/Picture300-11.png)

 <!-- -->

 -   Click the **Run Script** button to run the script.

     ![](./images/300/Picture300-12.png)